bradleyboyuyang/ML-HFT/README.md

 # HFT-ML-Strategy

 ### Introduction
+In this project, we provide a framework/pipline for high frequency trading using machine/deep learning techniques.
+More advanced feature engineering and models can be applied in this framework.

+**Target:**
 - **Extract trading signals from multi-level orderbook data**
-- **Replicate well-designed high frequency trading (HFT) strategies using machine learning and deep learning techniques** In this project, we provide a framework/pipline for high frequency trading using machine/deep learning techniques.
-More advanced feature engineering and models can be applied in this framework.
+- **Replicate well-designed high frequency trading (HFT) strategies using machine learning and deep learning techniques**

 ### Data
 The SGX FTSE CHINA A50 INDEX Futures (新加坡交易所FTSE中国A50指数期货) tick depth data are used.